sgamba2/cmepdaexam/README.md

  --filterRUN FILTERRUN If filter is y: Choose the path of your RUN dataframe --MCfile MCFILE       Choose the name of your filtered MC dataframe in datas (add .root extension) --RUNfile RUNFILE     Choose the name of your filtered RUN dataframe in datas (add .root extension) --testopt TESTOPT     Which test do you want to do?
-0: no test, 1: test on
+1: test on
                        filter function (no files needed), 2: costheta test (files needed), 3: test on energy (files needed), 4: test on energy formulas (files needed), 5: test on